To read YORK YORSAY FOR APRIL scroll down or use the link below

 Circuit Office, Strensall Methodist Church, The Village, Strensall, YO32 5XS.

-Welcome to the March Edition of Yorsay Just a reminder for those involved Synod is on 1st April at the Manor Academy York .The District Web site has details on how to get there etc
+Those involved Synod is on 1st April at the Manor Academy York .The District Web site has details on how to get there etc

-YORSAY March 2017
+YORSAY April 2017

 From the Chair’s Desk